 Local: Following the above two steps, you’re going to have end up with a few directory links.
 That being said, you’re bound to have missed some.
 Google things such as Baltimore Directory, Free Baltimore Directory, Baltimore Tourism Businesses, Delaware Business Directory.

 National: Business directory USA, America local citation sources.

-Tourism: After running searches for things like Baltimore Tourism Directory, run searches for things like Tour Operator Directory, USA Tour Company Directory.
+Tourism: After running searches for things like Baltimore Tourism Directory, run searches for things like Tour Operator Directory and USA Tour Company Directory.

-Blog: There’s an almighty amount of blog directories and a lot of them are junk.
-Check out this list and start with that.
+Blog: There’s an almighty amount of blog directories, and a lot of them are junk.
+Choose wisely.

 Before you start a blog, make sure you’re enthusiastic about it and dedicate real time to it.
 If you don’t have a set schedule each week for writing, you’re going to have trouble keeping it up.
 ‘When I find the time’ is just not going to do it!

-In general, try to write useful, timeless content which solves people’s problems.
-Include links to businesses and blogs all over your city and be sure to tell them about the mention, too.
+In general, try to write useful, timeless content that solves people’s problems.
+Include links to businesses and blogs all over your city, and be sure to tell them about the mention, too.
 For more on blogging, check out this great guide from Tourism eSchool.

 Here are a few ways to get ideas:

-Detailed Guides This guide on Medellin Living .com is a complete look at how to get to the airport and back.
+This guide on Medellin Living.com is a complete look at how to get to the airport and back.
 Pick out the most popular locations for tourists in your area but also think about the typical logistics problems tourists face – where to get free WIFI, how to get to the airport, how to use public transport.